Emergency Online Safety Action Plan

 Protection

-The moment you ask for help is the moment control begins to return.
+The moment you ask for help is the moment things begin to improve.